hisbaan/crud/README.md

 [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) is a basic inventory management system built using React.
 CRUD stands for Create, Read, Update, and Delete.

+The **additional feature** I chose to create was "Press a button to export product data to a CSV"

 ## Docker Installation

 ### Setup